wavemotion-dave/NINTV-DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
-V3.7 : 23-Dec-2022 by wavemotion-dave
+V3.7a : 23-Dec-2022 by wavemotion-dave
   * First pass at ECS style page flipping (aka bankswap).
-It only handles 3 pages deep so it's enough to play Major League World Series Baseball but not the more complex ECS-style homebrews.
+DS-Lite will support World Series of Baseball without voice.
+DSi and above will support any binary up to 512K including WSoMLB with voice.
   * Improved error handling with better messages on-screen to help diagnose problems with missing roms, roms that are too big/complex, etc.
   * Cleanup across the board - reorganized memory to free up more resources for the future.